Unraveling the Hidden Dynamical Structure in Recurrent Neural Policies

 Although the periodicity of the environment state can be enforced by episodic resets, the neural state preserves memory across episodes, yet still converges to stable closed loops.
 This suggests that such neural periodicity is more likely a result of the interplay between the policy's intrinsic dynamics and environment inputs.

-To explain this phenomenon, we find that the \emph{Periodically-Kicked Drive} (PKD) mechanism~\cite{wang2010strange} in dynamical system analysis might be an ideal tool to serve this purpose.
-PKD is widely used in dynamical system analysis to explain the formation of stable structures (such as limit cycles).
+To explain this phenomenon, we adopt the \emph{Periodically-Kicked Drive} (PKD) perspective from dynamical systems.
+PKD is a standard setting for analyzing how repeated periodic perturbations reshape the long-term behavior of nonlinear systems, ranging from stable periodic motion to more complex dynamics~\citep{LinYoung2010KickedOscillators, WangYoung2003StrangeAttractors}.
+In our setting, it offers a natural way to reason about how episodic forcing interacts with dissipative recurrent dynamics to support stable structures such as limit cycles~\citep{LohmillerSlotine1998Contraction, RussoDiBernardoSontag2010Entrainment}.

 As visualized in Figure~\ref{fig:pkd}(left), the episodic reset structure guides the agent to encounter the same task conditions repeatedly.
 This encourages the agent to generate consistent action sequences, guiding the stabilization of the agent's behavior, eventually producing a quasi-periodic stream of observations.
 This observation stream functions as a periodic external ``kicked drive'' acting on the recurrent network (Figure~\ref{fig:pkd}(middle)).

 Dynamical systems analysis suggests that applying a PKD to a dissipative system entrains the system's state into a stable limit cycle.
 We refer the interested readers to Theorem~\ref{thm:main_proof} in Appendix~\ref{app:proof_limit_cycle} for more in-depth discussion and the theoretical connection between PKD and limit cycle formation in HDS.
 The recurrent policy exhibits the required dissipative properties: \textbf{local linearization analysis confirms that the operational orbit lies within a strictly contractive region of the phase space} (Appendix~\ref{app:empirical_contractivity}).
 This local evidence, combined with the negatively centered FTLI distribution (Figure~\ref{fig:lyapunov}), indicates that the periodic forcing provided by the observation sequence effectively entrains the hidden state into a stable limit cycle (Figure~\ref{fig:pkd} (right)).